MarcusMQF/Foresight-platform/README.md

     C1 --> C3
     C2 --> C3
     C3 --> E1
+    C3 --> E4
     E1 --> E2
     E1 --> E3
+    E4 --> E5
+    E5 --> E3
     E2 --> B1
     E3 --> B1
     B1 --> D1
     B2 --> D2
 ```
+TF-IDF (Term Frequency-Inverse Document Frequency) is a statistical technique used in natural language processing (NLP) and information retrieval to evaluate how important a word is to a document in a collection (corpus).
+It combines two metrics:

+**Term Frequency (TF)** – Measures how often a word appears in a document.
+**Inverse Document Frequency (IDF)** – Measures how rare or common a word is across all documents.

 ## Performance Metrics 📈